-Themes in Playwriting
+Topics in Playwriting

 An online playwriting workshop taught from the perspective of a professional playwright affiliated with the Playwrights' Center.
-Students will learn about specific themes in playwriting, including adaptation, exploration of genre, integration of music, and various play structures.
+Students will learn about specific rotating topics in playwriting, including adaptation, revision, exploration of genre, musical theater writing, social justice theater, various play structures, and related topics.